svank/constellation-sketcher/README.md

 * `ConstellationSketcher.setSlideshowDwellTime(dwellTime)`: Accepts a number of milliseconds.
 This is the length of the pause during slideshows between the end of drawing one constellation and the beginning of drawing the next.

+* `setCrossFade(doCrossFade, crossFadeTime)`: Accepts up to two arguments.
+The first is a boolean setting whether or not Constellation Sketcher will fade between constellations.
+The second, if provided, sets the duration of the fade in milliseconds.
+The default values are `true` and `750`.

+* `setFadeIn(doFadeIn, fadeInTime)`: Accepts up to two arguments.
+The first is a boolean setting whether or not Constellation Sketcher will fade in from transparency before drawing its first constellation.
+The second, if provided, sets the duration of the fade in milliseconds.
+The default values are `false` and `750`.

 * `ConstellationSketcher.setDrawBeginCallback(drawBeginCallback)`: Accepts a function which is called at the beginning of drawing a constellation.
 The callback function is provided as an argument a CanvasRenderingContext2D for drawing to the canvas.

 * `ConstellationSketcher.setDrawFrameCompleteCallback(drawFrameCompleteCallback)`: Accepts a function which is called at the end of drawing each frame.
 The callback function is provided as arguments a CanvasRenderingContext2D for drawing to the canvas and a boolean indicating whether the whole canvas was cleared and redrawn this frame.